LMCache/lmcache.github.io/_posts/2025-06-20-hardware-support.md

 With LMCache now going cross-hardware, that vision is closer than ever.

 **→ Want to get involved or test out your hardware integration?
-[Join us on GitHub](https://github.com/open-compass/lmcache) or drop into our community Slack.**
+[Join us on GitHub](https://github.com/vllm-project/production-stack) or drop into our [community Slack](https://vllm-dev.slack.com/archives/C089SMEAKRA).**

----

-Let me know if you’d like help drafting the tweet/thread or LinkedIn blurb to go with this.